agrebin/FlgPrj/README.md

 | `node_volume_size` | Size of the node disk volume in GB. | `50` |
 | `node_autoscaler_min` | Minimum number of nodes (for the autoscaler). | `3` |
 | `node_autoscaler_max` | Maximum number of nodes (for the autoscaler). | `6` |

-Additionally to the Kubernetes cluster it self, an AWS Lambda function will be created which will run periodically to tag all resources creating by Kops and by Kubernetes.
-It will use following tags:
-* Creator
-* Owner
-* Application
-* CostCenter
-* Product
-* Confidentiality
-* Environment
 `

 ### Install ingress